kschan0214/sepia.documentation/docs/method/Lookup-table-algorParam.rst

 -------------------------------------

 .. note::
     New in v1.3.0.
-Used by the I/O panel's 'Refine mask' option and the QSM panel's '2-pass masking' option (see below), both of which are backed by a common mask refinement pipeline (``MaskRefinementWrapper``).
+Used by the I/O panel's 'Refine mask' option and the QSM panel's '2-pass masking' option (see below), both of which are backed by a common mask refinement pipeline (``MaskRefinementIOWrapper``/``MaskRefinementMacro``).

 +---------------------------+--------------------------------------------------------------------------------------------------------------+
 | algorParam.msk.           | Description                                                                                                  |